haskellcamargo/pragmatic-functional-javascript/01-INTRODUCTION/01-WHAT-DOES-PRAGMATISM-MEAN.md

-# WHAT DOES "PRAGMATISM" MEAN?
+# What does "pragmatism" mean?

 Pragmatism, noun, a **practical** aproach to problems and affairs.
 There is no word that can describe this book better.
 We are going to focus on practical